Sensor and transmitter frequently asked questions

 What do I do if I have skin irritation?

-• Change the sensor and insert it into a different location.
+• Change the sensor and insert it into a different approved location or seek guidance from your healthcare provider for another location.

 • Avoid sites where clothes may rub, where your body bends a great deal and your beltline if possible.
 These areas present a higher risk of the sensor and transmitter being accidentally pulled out.